QuantEcon/book-dp1-public-companion/README.md

 The repo also contains all of the Julia and Python code found in the code snippets within the textbook, as well as Julia and Python code to reproduce all figures.

+## Codebooks

+The repo contains a Jupyter Book with all code and figures used in the book.
+To build it locally,

+1. Clone the repo
+2. Create an environment using `environment.yml`
+3. Run `python3 create_code_book.py` from the root directory of the repo.
+This should take a few minutes to finish running.